xeraa/microservice-monitoring/readme.md

 ### Workshop

 Very similar to the Lightsail setup above.
-The main difference is that everything is running on one instance and you need to open the port 5601 for Kibana (Elasticsearch, APM,... are only accessible on localhost).
+The main difference is that everything is running on one instance and you need to open the port 5601 for Kibana (Elasticsearch, APM,... are only accessible on localhost) and 88 if you want to include the PHP examples.

 Credentials: